 Lifestyle in Nairobi

 + PRO: Relatively integrated expat and local society

-With the emergence of a large middle-class with disposable income, the expat and local communities are not as segregated as they used to be.
+Given the emergence of a large middle-class with disposable income and that Kenyans are known to have a friendly and hospitable culture, the expat and local communities are quite integrated.
 Kenyan and expat parents mix freely at kids’ schools, country clubs, bars, shopping centres and local restaurants.

 + PRO: Pleasant weather